adtzlr/felupe/docs/howto/axi.rst

     u = fem.FieldAxisymmetric(region, dim=2)
     field = fem.FieldContainer([u])

 Now it gets important: The 3x3 deformation gradient for an axisymmetric problem is obtained with :meth:`~felupe.FieldAxisymmetric.grad` or :meth:`~felupe.FieldAxisymmetric.extract` methods.
-For instances of :class:`~felupe.FieldAxisymmetric` the gradient is modified to return a 3x3 gradient as described in :ref:`theory-axi`.
+For instances of :class:`~felupe.FieldAxisymmetric` the gradient is modified to return a 3x3 gradient.

 ..  code-block:: python